wren-lang/wren/doc/site/syntax.markdown

 one lump.
 If you're one of those folks, here you go:

     :::dart
-    break class else for if in is return static var while
+    break class else false for if in is new null return static super this true var while

-Wren also has a few predefined identifiers:

-    :::dart
-    false null this true

-## Names
+## Identifiers

-Identifiers are similar to other programming languages.
-They start with a letter or underscore and may contain letters, digits, and underscores.
+Naming rules are similar to other programming languages.
+Identifiers start with a letter or underscore and may contain letters, digits, and underscores.
 Case is sensitive.

     :::dart
     hi